nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   * Glenn - Get to Level 5
   * Serge - Get to Level 2 - WeakMinded
   * Leena - Get to Level 5 - Defend
-  * **IF TAURUSOID HASN'T DONE AN ELEMENT PRIOR TO THIS HAVE EVERYONE DEFEND UNTIL HE DOES**
+  * **IF TAURUSOID HASN'T DONE BACKDROP PRIOR TO THIS HAVE EVERYONE DEFEND UNTIL HE DOES DO NOT MAGNIFY UNTIL HE DOES**
   * Glenn - Magnify
   * Leena - Aquaball
   * Glenn - Aquaball